Confirmed: Buhari, Other Nigeria Leaders Suffering From Narcissist Disorder

 After I thought of these signs, I realized that Nigeria may never reach its true potentials as many Nigerians are now pushed to kowtow the system set by the narcissist's leaders.
 The son of the President was recently rated as one of the richest youths even though he can't disclose where he received his monthly salary.

 Name one person you know that is suffering from this disorder.
-Let’s start from your state politicians to the federal power.
+Let's start with your state politicians to the federal power.